muctebanesiri/robomatn/README.md

 ## RobomatN

-RobomatN is a simple personal mashup of Roboto + Vazirmatn made so Persian/Arabic and Latin text look perfect together on my Android.
+RobomatN is a simple personal mashup of Roboto + Vazirmatn made so Persian/Arabic and Latin text look perfect together on my Android without any tofu.

 What’s here
 - Built font (.ttf & .sfd)